parrt/ml-articles/gradient-boosting/L1-loss.md

 df['deltas'] = df[['delta1','delta2','delta3']].sum(axis=1) # sum deltas
 </pyeval>

-Visually, we can see that the sign vector has components pointing in the right direction of the true target:
+Visually, we can see that the first sign vector has components pointing in the right direction of the true target from $f_0(X)$:

 <pyfig label=examples hide=true width="32%">
 f0 = df.rent.median()